29th International Input-Output Association Conference

 Please note that the following three conditions are the NECESSARY CONDITIONS for securing a spot on the final program.

-Due to an increasing number of participants and papers at IIOA Conferences, the SPC puts every effort to make the best use of available slots in the programme, by eliminating or at least minimising no-shows as much as they can.
+Due to an increasing number of participants and papers at IIOA conferences, the SPC puts every effort to make the best use of available slots in the program, by eliminating or at least minimising no-shows as much as they can.
 We sincerely ask for the earliest notification to the SPC Chair (one week beforehand at least) if a presenter finds him/herself unavailable for a presentation at the IIOA Conference.